reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 compiled as they are read, which causes REDUCE syntax to input *very much* faster!

-I can now build the main modules of REDUCE 3.3 in the current Emacs session and run it as follows:
+To build the main modules of REDUCE 3.3 in the current Emacs session and run it, proceed as follows:

-1. Load sl.elc and boot.elc.
+1. Compile sl.el and boot.el, then load boot.elc (which loads sl.elc
+if necessary).

 2. Run M-x STANDARD-LISP

-3. After the appropriate prompt in the minibuffer, enter each of the following lines of input separately.
-The Lisp syntax is read as Emacs Lisp using (read) and the REDUCE syntax is read using READCH.

-(BEGIN2)
-!*comp := t; rds open("rlisp.red",'input);
-(BEGIN2)
-rds open("rend.red",'input);
-(INITREDUCE)
+3. Evaluate (DSKIN "dbuild.el") via the minibuffer.

-This runs without complaints and gives the appropriate output in the *Standard LISP* buffer, namely
+This build process runs without complaints and completes with the appropriate output in the *Standard LISP* buffer, namely

 REDUCE 3.3, 20-Feb-2018 ...